Rights and Responsibilities of Aid Recipients

 - If your family circumstances change to the extent that you believe your eligibility for and amount of financial aid would be affected, you may present documentation of those circumstances to the Financial Aid Office.
 Funds permitting, the amount of aid may be increased following a review by the Review Committee.

-- If you do not maintain good academic standing, but are able to document mitigating circumstances (such as a change in your academic program or an illness in your family), you may appeal the suspension or termination of aid by contacting the dean of the College.
+- If you do not maintain good academic standing, but are able to document mitigating circumstances (such as a change in your academic program or an illness in your family), you may appeal the suspension or termination of aid by contacting the Dean of Studies.

 - You or a member of your family must submit to the Financial Aid Office a written report of changes in your financial situation as soon as they occur.
 This applies to changes in resources (such as receipt of an external scholarship) that would be taken into account in determining your financial need.